Luke Walton Concerned By Lakers' Tendency To Play Down To Level Of Competition - Lakers Nation

 “I agree we’ve kind of been playing to the level of the record of the team we’re playing, which is not OK when you are where we’re at in this whole process.
 That’s just another thing for us to address and work on.”

 If the Lakers had trouble in being motivated by their opponent, the upcoming stretch in their schedule should remedy the issue.
-They match up with the Golden State Warriors on Wednesday night, and have games against the Houston Rockets, Philadelphia 76ers and Cleveland Indians on the horizon.
+They match up with the Golden State Warriors on Wednesday night, and have games against the Houston Rockets, Philadelphia 76ers and Cleveland Cavaliers on the horizon.

 WANT TO PARTICIPATE IN THE DISCUSSION?
 CHECK OUT THE NEW LAKERS NATION FORUM CLUB